 As I walk in the door, the aromas from the baked goods are instant gratification.
 The golden glow of fresh-baked bread, croissants, and pastries demands inspection.
-Once I've selected the winners, it's time to enjoy one of life's greatest foodie pleasures—fresh, baked-from-scratch treats.
-I'll be sure and save some of these treasures from the best bakeries in the Mid-Atlantic states to take home for later enjoyment.
+Once I’ve selected the winners, I will enjoy one of life’s greatest foodie pleasures—fresh, baked-from-scratch treats.
+I’ll save some of these treasures from the best bakeries in the Mid-Atlantic states to take home for later enjoyment.

 As a former professional chef and baker, I have plenty of hands-on experience baking from scratch.
 My most challenging job as a baker was on the Cook Inlet oil platforms in Alaska.
 I’d work a 12-hour shift from 7 pm to 7 am and bake Danish pastries, muffins, cookies, dinner rolls, pies, and bread for a crew of 30 to 120.

 Twenty years after my cooking career ended, I embarked on a travel- and food-writing journey.
-In my travels, I'm always on the lookout for made-from-scratch bakeries.
-This type of small-town—or big-city—bakery used to be common until grocery stores started adopting an in-house bakery.
-One by one, mom and pop bakeries that were once numerous became an endangered species or disappeared altogether.
+In my travels, I’m always on the lookout for made-from-scratch bakeries.
+This small-town—or big-city—bakery was common until grocery stores started adopting an in-house bakery.
+One by one, mom-and-pop bakeries that were once numerous became an endangered species or disappeared altogether.

-Lucky for us, there are still some fine bakeries throughout the US and several are in the Mid-Atlantic region.
-During the last seven years, I've discovered some fantastic bakeries, some producing artisan bread, while others specialize in cakes and sweets.
-Come along for a tasty ride as I share with you my favorite Mid-Atlantic bakeries.
+Luckily, there are still some fine bakeries throughout the US, and several are in the Mid-Atlantic region.
+During the last seven years, I’ve discovered some fantastic bakeries, some producing artisan bread, while others specialize in cakes and sweets.
+Come along for a tasty ride as I share my favorite Mid-Atlantic bakeries with you.

 Best Bakeries in the Delmarva Peninsula